MoveKitMoveKit

 How to Add Professional 3D Exercise Animations to Your React Native Fitness App

 Step-by-step guide to integrating loopable 3D exercise animations into a React Native app using expo-av.
-Covers video playback, muscle highlights, and building an exercise picker.
+Covers video playback, metadata, and building an exercise picker.

 April 2, 202612 min read